Scanate/Research/README.md

 How can governance process be secured from manipulation?
 How can a governance process guarantee the representation of clients + 3rd parties?

+Can you have good governance without a polity (citizens) to receive signals from? i.e, Do we need reliable identification and reputation systems for governance?

 ### Social
 What is the role of the blockchain in society?
 Reducing transaction costs?
 Providing trusted services?
 Circumventing systems of control?